ArudoPE/ArudoPE/README.md

 - 👨‍💻 HTML, CSS, JavaScript and PHP.
 - 💽 MySQL.
 - 📝 Git and Github.
-- 🌐 WordPress and Plesk.
+- 🌐 WordPress.
-- 🔎 SEO
+- 🔎 SEO.
-- 🗄️ Plesk
+- 🗄️ Plesk, Hostings and Domains Management.

 ## ⚡Contact me at:
 <div>